Return to Chaotic Flow home >>>

 As a SaaS company grows, absolute churn increases with the total number of existing customers and will limit growth if new customers are not added at a faster and faster rate.

 In the early days, churn is small and the customer base grows unimpeded at the customer acquisition rate.
-As the customer base grows, the absolute value of churn increases and soon overwhelms new customer acquistion.
+As the customer base grows, the absolute value of churn increases and soon overwhelms new customer acquisition.
 When the customer acquisition rate, b, equals churn, a x C, then the number of customers coming in the door is exactly equal to the number leaving.
 At this point further growth is impossible, limiting the total customer base size to the new customer acquisition rate divided by the percentage churn rate.
 This limit might be more than satisfying if you run a bootstrapped, private SaaS business as your primary means of personal income.
 But, it is unlikely to satisfy investors if you are a VC-backed SaaS startup, bringing us to…

 SaaS Metrics Rule-of-Thumb #2 – New Customer Acquisition Growth Must Outpace Churn

 The bad news is that if you want to grow your SaaS company without limits, you can’t just sit back and book a hundred new customers per year and expect recurring revenue to accumulate, because sooner or later churn catches up with you.
 You must not only acquire new customers, but you must acquire them at an increasing rate that outpaces your increasing churn.
-The good news is that the lower your percentage churn rate, the longer you have to figure it out, because your growth won’t slow unless your new customer acquisition rate remains constant for a time equal to one divided by the percentage churn rate.
-But, who wants to acquire customers at a flat rate anyway?

 In the next post in this SaaS Metrics series, I’ll explore how viral growth is the surest path (albeit not the only path) to achieve the goal of SaaS Metrics Rule-of-Thumb #2 above and break the chains of SaaS churn.